National Registration Identity Card: Structure of the NRIC number/FIN

 The algorithm to calculate the checksum of the NRIC is not publicly available; as of 1999, the Ministry of Home Affairs has only sold the algorithm to Singapore-based organisations demonstrating a "legitimate need" for it.
 That said, the checksum algorithms for the NRIC (S- and T-series) and the FIN have been easily reverse-engineered.

-The first seven NRIC numbers were issued to the following notable people:
+The first seven NRIC numbers were issued to the following notable people of the country: